DataDog/integrations-core/airbyte/README.md

 ### Installation

-All steps below are needed for the Airflow integration to work properly.
+All steps below are needed for the Airbyte integration to work properly.
 Before you begin, [install the Datadog Agent][3] version `>=6.17` or `>=7.17`, which includes the StatsD/DogStatsD mapping feature.

 ### Configuration